Why? Because the site is evolving. I am evolving.

 Personally, I’d have it no other way.

 Are you ready to start taking your life seriously?
 Ready to start making your friends jealous and living the life you’ve always wanted?
-Come join dozens of others who are already doing just that in Location Rebel Academy.
+Come join thousands of others who are already doing just that in Location Rebel Academy.